 What do I need to prove to receive compensation through a mesothelioma lawsuit?

-How long do mesothelioma lawsuits take?
+How long does a mesothelioma lawsuit take?

 Why is mesothelioma more common in men than in women?